Is It A Good Idea to Repair A House Before The Sale

 When in doubt, consult with your real estate agent since they know best what’s in demand on the market.
 They can tell you the prices of homes like yours before and after the repairs, so you can make an informed decision.

 The common mistake among sellers is that they invest too much money into renovations, but they are not something a buyer is willing to pay extra.
-For this reason, you should sit down with your real estate agent and see what is best to do to make the sale profitable and smooth.
+For this reason, you should sit down with your real estate agent and listen to his financial advice.
+That way you see what is best to do to make the sale profitable and smooth.

 Yes.
 It’s a good idea to repair a house before the sale.
 The only thing that may prevent you from doing that is if you want to sell the property fast or don’t have money for improvements.
 Other than that, calculate your budget, browse through DIY pages, and give your home a makeover.
 It will pay off in the end.